 The LF-LC concept, first shown in 2012, featured several driver-orientated details that are expected to reach production, including lightweight, race-inspired front seats and a racing-style steering wheel containing integrated controls including a start button.

 It also featured a remote touchscreen system that allowed the driver to operate controls without shifting their position or altering their line of sight.
 Twin 12.3-inch LCD screens provide information and navigation displays.

 It isn’t clear whether the production car is based on a shortened version of the next-generation LS or GS’s platform, or whether a new platform would be developed specifically for the car.

 For production the car is likely to revive the SC badge, albeit as a far more focused sports car than the model that previously used the name until production ended in 2010.

-Lexus Europe’s vice-president Alain Uyttenhoven revealed to Autocar on the launch of the new NX crossover that a production version of the LF-LC was due to make production as part of Lexus’s plan to launch a new model every year up to 2020.
+Speaking to Autocar in 2014, Lexus Europe’s vice-president Alain Uyttenhoven revealed that a production version of the LF-LC was due as part of Lexus’s plan to launch a new model every year up to 2020.

 “The production LF-LC will not be a huge volume [car] for Lexus, but it will bring huge emotion,” he said.
 “One of our key priorities is to make Lexus a more emotional brand, and the appeal of this kind of car in the range is clear to us.”